luftl0ch/tr069-Fritzbox-sniffer/README.md

 3. Set executable bit `chmod +x tr069-fritzdump.sh`
 4. Start `./tr069-fritzdump.sh`

-After a few minutes(!) you should find a fritzdump.pcap capture in the script directory.
+After a **few minutes**(!) you should find a fritzdump.pcap capture in the script directory.

+With curl you can make a request to test the script `curl EXTERNAL_FRITZ_IP:8089` - Make sure that the request reaches the Fritzbox via an external network. (mobile network, VPS server, ...)

 ## Comments